samunruh86/bluehaven/admin/email_templates/email_overview.md

 - Search by niche + “distributor” + region (e.g., “beauty distributor California”).
 - Look for distributors near your prep center or warehouse for efficiency.
 - Visit their websites, identify which brands they carry, and use a variation of the referral script:
-  > “We work closely with [BRAND_NAME] and were referred to purchase through you.
+  > “We work closely with [C_BRAND] and were referred to purchase through you.
 What’s the process to get started?”

 Even without a formal referral, referencing a brand they already distribute builds trust.